 - b.
 Testing Procedures - i.
 Spike the sample to the CEMS with a calibration standard containing the pollutant of interest and CO or other non-soluble, non-reacting alternative tracer gas (alternative tracer gas) at a flow rate not to exceed 10 percent of the CEMS sampling flow rate and of such concentrations as to produce an expected 10-25 percent of the upper span value for the pollutant of interest and a quantifiable concentration of CO (or alternative tracer gas) that is at least a factor of 10 higher than expected in the unspiked stack gas.
-The calibration standards for both pollutants of interest and CO (or alternative tracer gas) shall meet Rule 218.3 requirements. - ii.
+The calibration standards for both pollutants of interest and CO (or alternative tracer gas) shall meet Rule 218.3 requirements.

+- ii.
 Monitor the CO (or alternative tracer gas) using an appropriate continuous (or semi-continuous if necessary) monitor meeting the requirements of Method 100.1 and all data falling within the 10-95 percent of the upper span value, and preferably within 30-70 percent of the upper span value. - iii.
 Alternate spiked sample gas and unspiked sample gas for a total of nine runs of spiked sample gas and ten runs of unspiked sample gas.
 Sampling times should be sufficiently long to mitigate response time and averaging effects. - iv.
 For each run, the average CEMS reading must be below 25 percent of the upper span value and > 10 percent of the upper span value.
 If not, adjust spiking as necessary and continue runs; but expected spike shall represent at least 50 percent of the total pollutant value read by the CEMS. - v.
-Calculate the spike recovery for both the pollutant and the CO (or alternative tracer gas) for each run by first averaging the pre- and post-spike values for each run and subtracting that value from the spiked value to yield nine values for recovered spikes.

-- vi.
-Using the CO (or alternative tracer gas) spike recovery values for each run and the certified CO (or alternative tracer gas) concentration, calculate the dilution ratio for each run.
+Calculate the spike recovery for both the pollutant and the CO (or alternative tracer gas) for each run by first averaging the pre- and post-spike values for each run and subtracting that value from the spiked value to yield nine values for recovered spikes. - Using the CO (or alternative tracer gas) spike recovery vi. values for each run and the certified CO (or alternative tracer gas) concentration, calculate the dilution ratio for each run.
 Multiply the certified pollutant concentration by the dilution factor for each run to determine the expected diluted pollutant concentrations.
 Using the expected diluted concentrations as the "reference method" value, calculate the Relative Accuracy as specified in Rule 218.3.
 If the average difference is less than the confidence coefficient then no low level bias factor is applied.
-If the average difference is greater than the confidence coefficient and the average expected spike is less than the average difference is greater than the average CEMS measured spike, then no low level bias factor is applied.
-If the average expected spike is greater than the average difference is greater than the average CEMS measured spike, then a low level bias factor equal to the absolute value of the average difference is added to data reported at or below the 10 percent of the upper span value. - 5.
-Low Level RATA/Bias Factor Determination using Enhanced Reference Method 6.1 A low level RATA/bias factor determination is designed to determine if there exists a statistically significant bias at low level concentrations.
-It consists of nine test runs that measure the stack concentration and the CEMS concentration concurrently. - a.
-Performance Specifications There are no pass/fail criteria with respect to the magnitude of the percent relative accuracy.
-There are performance criteria for the special RATA with respect to the reference method and range of concentration on the CEMS. - b.
-Testing Procedures
+If the average difference is greater than the confidence coefficient and the average expected spike is less than the average CEMS measured spike, then no low level bias factor is applied.
+If the average difference is greater than the confidence coefficient and the average expected spike is greater than the average CEMS measured spike, then a low level bias factor equal to the absolute value of the average difference is added to data reported at or below the 10 percent of the upper span value.

+5. Low Level RATA/Bias Factor Determination using Enhanced Reference Method 6.1

+A low level RATA/bias factor determination is designed to determine if there exists a statistically significant bias at low level concentrations.
+It consists of nine test runs that measure the stack concentration and the CEMS concentration concurrently.